webeechetan/form-sync-docs/README.md

 - Basic knowledge of HTML and JavaScript.
 - An account with `Form Sync` to capture and view form submissions.
 [Register here](https://form-sync.cloud/register).
+- Register your domain to get a full code snippet to integrate with your form.

 ## Installation